mdrmuhaimin/Hasan_VC_Thesis/Muhaimin_Finalised_Thesis.md

 ### Our call (concise)

-**GO.** We will accept pre-seed now and keep validating while we build, using clear milestone gates and pre-committed pivots.
+**GO - We proceed with confidence based on validated demand and clear execution path.**

 ---